Professor Juliette Wilson

 Personal statement

-I am a Reader in the Department of Marketing where I have been based since 2008.
+I am a Professor in the Department of Marketing where I have been based since 2008.
 My research interests are focused on exploring the role of networking and wider market practices of small and medium sized firms.
 Within this field I have particular interest in hybrid organisational structures and alternative and non-mainstream markets.
 I have a strong portfolio of leadership and management roles within SBS.
 I am currently Director of Teaching and Learning and also an elected member of the University Senate.
 I have extensive research expertise in the Food and Drink sector where I have worked with large and small companies, both nationally and internationally, examining issues related to relative competitiveness and growth strategies.
 I was appointed as expert budget adviser to the Scottish Government in 2017.

 I have published in leading business journals including the International Journal of Management Reviews, Technological Forecasting and Social Change and International Small Business Journal.
 I have had research funding secured from the EU FP7 Regime, ESRC, ESRC Festival of Social Sciences, British Academy, Academy of Marketing, Scottish Universities Insight Institute and Curtin University.